monora/rgl/README.md

 Dave Thomas for [RDoc](https://rdoc.sourceforge.net) which generated what you read and matz for Ruby.
-Dave included in the latest version of RDoc (alpha9) the module dot/dot.rb which I use instead of Roberts module to visualize graphs (see rgl/dot.rb).
+Dave included in the latest version of RDoc (alpha9) the module {RGL::DOT} which is used instead of Roberts module to visualize graphs.

 Jeremy Bopp, John Carter, Sascha Doerdelmann, Shawn Garbett, Andreas Schörk, Dan Čermák and Kirill Lashuk for contributing additions, test